-These diversity attributes, which specifically include gender diversity and ethnicity (including Aboriginal peoples), are factored into the recruitment and decision-making process when new Board and executive appointments are made.
-When engaging external search consultants to identify future candidates for Board or executive roles, such consultants are requested to take full account of all aspects of diversity in preparing their candidate list to provide a diverse and balanced slate where possible and to ensure women are included on their candidate list.
+These diversity attributes, which specifically include gender and ethnicity (including Indigenous peoples), are factored into the recruitment and decision-making process when new Board appointments are made.
+When engaging external search consultants to identify future candidates for Board or executive roles, such consultants are requested to take full account of all aspects of diversity in preparing their candidate list to provide a diverse and balanced slate.
 Ultimately, appointments are based on merit, measured against objective criteria.